BashfulBandit/StarWars.Node/README.md

 #2 - Return the classification of all species in the 1st episode

 1st Star Wars episode `episodeId` is `1`.
 If you go by release order a.k.a.
-The Good Hope.
+The New Hope.
 1st Star Wars episode `episodeId` is `4`.
 If you go by episode order a.k.a.
 The Phantom Menace.

 Query Parameters: